PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

 which is usually unknown and difficult to estimate.
 The complex dependency of :math:`d_{\pi'}(s)` on :math:`\pi'` makes :eq:`trpo-eq-3` difficult to optimize directly.
-Instead, we introduce the following local approximation to :math:`J`:
+Instead, we introduce the following local approximation to :math:`J^R`:

 .. _`trpo-eq-4`: